uberscientist/dermis/README.md

 });
 ```

-You can also specify the module/route modules for your second and third arguments.
+You can optionally specify the action/template locations for your second and third arguments.

 ```javascript
 require(["dermis"], function (dermis) {